 Example Practice Card -click the link to view a sample practice card.

 Practice cards ALWAYS go from Monday-Sunday.
 The practice card that your student receives today is what they will use starting on Monday, Oct.
-28th.
+25th.
 The dates for this first practice card is from Monday, Oct.
-28-Sunday, Nov.
-3.
+25th-Sunday, Oct.
+31st.